 "At that point, Molly told us what turned out to be some of the most important words: ‘I feel like something else is wrong; you need to take her back to the gastroenterologist,” says Noemie’s mom Nichole.

 “Molly became more than a feeding therapist,” Nichole continues.
 “She became a family advocate.
 She spoke with doctors on our family's behalf, and she was instrumental in helping the doctors find a proper diagnosis: eosinophilic gastrointestinal disease.”

 Eosinophilic gastrointestinal disease (EGID) makes it painful and difficult to swallow and digest food.
 Because Noemie’s EGID diagnosis was delayed, she had developed a pediatric feeding disorder.
 So Nolan-Jones continued to work with the family.

 “I provided education about how to present food, how to engage in sensory play throughout her day, sensory approaches to food, and mealtime routines at their home,” says Nolan-Jones.

-When Noemie turned 2, Early Intervention transitioned her occupational therapy services from her home to the Early Learning classrooms at Northwest Center Kids at Greenwood.
+When Noemie turned 2, Early Supports transitioned her occupational therapy services from her home to the Early Learning classrooms at Northwest Center Kids at Greenwood.

 "Noemie, her mom, and I would join the classroom at lunchtime,” says Nolan-Jones.
 “Our goal was for Noemie to spend time around other kids who were eating and enjoying food.
 This was motivating for Noemie, and she would eat more food during these meals.”